 Trail Life USA is a Christ-centered character, leadership, and outdoor adventure experience for your son!
 We meet weekly, alternating Saturdays and Sundays.
-Contact firstname.lastname@example.org to get connected to our troop.
-And check out our facebook page! to learn more about the activities we do each week.
+Contact Allen Perry to get connected to our troop.
+You can reach him at email@example.com or by calling 785-927- 9054.
+And check out our facebook page! to learn more about the activities we do each month.

 The Core Values of Trail Life

 Trail Life USA (TLUSA) is a Christian outdoor adventure program that emphasizes and teaches biblical moral values and requires all adult members to agree with, sign, and abide by the Trail Life USA Trinitarian Statement of Faith and the Statement of Values.
 The program is unapologetically Christian.
 However, the program is designed and intended to be presented without being “churchy” or “religious,” focusing on outdoor adventure, character, and leadership development.
 The analogy for this principle has been referred to as “carrot cake.”
 The carrots in the cake are not in big and obvious chunks, but are still present throughout the entire cake, as are the assumptions of a Christian worldview throughout the entire program.
 At the same time, the TLUSA program is not intended to replace or compete with other youth groups, Bible studies, or church programs, but rather to complement them and give youth an opportunity to exemplify and demonstrate Christian values in their relationships with others.